yampilop/RHOSPVirtLab/README.md

     - name
     - bmcport
     - mac (this is the base MAC address without the last byte)
-- Make sure you use only virtual profiles for the vms, or the playbook will fail.
-The available virtual profiles are:
+- Make sure you use only virtual capable profiles for the vms, or the playbook will fail.
+The available virtual profiles are the ones with `virtual: True` in `overcloud_roles` variable from `roles/RHOSP-undercloud/vars/main.yml`
-    - vcontroller
-    - vcompute
-    - vcephstorage
-    - vcomputehci
-- For the case of vcephstorage or vcomputehci you can add a second virtual disk to the VM with the parameter `data_disk_size: SIZE_IN_BYTES`.
+- For the case of ceph or computehci related profiles, you can add a second virtual disk to the VM with the parameter `data_disk_size: SIZE_IN_BYTES`.
 - Make sure you perform the calculations to use the hypervisor physical resources (CPU, RAM and DISK) properly, leaving some of them for the hypervisor itself (for example leaving 4 cpus and 16GB of RAM).
+- Make sure you use only distributed capable profiles for the vms in leafs, or the playbook will fail.
+The available distributed profiles are the ones with `distributed: True` in `overcloud_roles` variable from `roles/RHOSP-undercloud/vars/main.yml`

 #### Customizing physical machines

 - The default configuration considers no physical nodes.
-- Make sure you use only physical profiles for the nodes, or the playbook will fail.
-The available profiles are:
-    - controller
-    - compute
-    - computeovsdpdk
-    - computeovsdpdksriov
-    - computesriov
-    - computeovshwoffload
-    - cephstorage
-    - computehci
 - Set the power management parameters matching your servers configuration.

 #### Customizing options